-Even thougl n our networ k of providers may change during the y ear, Medicare requires t hat we furnish you with uninterr upted access to qualified of doctors and s specialists.
+Even thougl n our network c of providers r nay change during the y ear, Medicare requires tl hat we furnish you with uninterru upted access to o qualified d loctors and specialists.

-☐ We will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving our plan so that you have time to select a new provider. □ We will assist you in selecting a new qualified provider to continue managing your health care needs. ☐ If you are undergoing medical treatment you have the right to request, and we will work with you to ensure that the medically necessary treatment you are receiving is not interrupted. ☐ If our network does not have a qualified specialist for a plan-covered service, we must cover that service at in-network cost sharing. ☐ If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality of care complaint to the QIO, a quality of care grievance to the plan, or both.
-Please see Chapter 9. ☐ If you find out that your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care. Υ ou may call Customer Service for assistance at the number listed in Chapter 2 of this booklet.
-S Some services require prior authorization from the plan in order to be covered.
-Obtaining prior authorization are listed in Medical Benefits Chart in Chapter 4, Section 2.1.
+We will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving our plan so that you have time to select a new provider.
+We will assist you in selecting a new qualified provider to continue managing your health care needs.
+If you are undergoing medical treatment you have the right to request, and we will work with you to ensure that the medically necessary treatment you are receiving is not interrupted.
+If our network does not have a qualified specialist for a plan-covered service, we must cover that service at in-network cost sharing.
+If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality of care complaint to the QIO, a quality of care grievance to the plan, or both.
+Please see Chapter 9.
+If you find out that your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care. οι may call Customer Service for assistance at the number listed in Chapter 2 of this booklet.

+You may call Customer Service for assistance at the number listed in Chapter 2 of this booklet.
+Some services require prior authorization from the plan in order to be covered.
+Obtaining prior authorization is the responsibility of the PCP or treating provider.
+Services and items requiring prior authorization are listed in Medical Benefits Chart in Chapter 4, Section 2.1.